symfony/symfony-docs/security/json_login_setup.rst

         return $routes;

-Don't let this empty controller confuse you.
 When you submit a ``POST`` request to the ``/login`` URL with the following JSON document as the body, the security system intercepts the requests.
-It takes care of authenticating the user with the submitted username and password or triggers an error in case the authentication process fails:
+It takes care of authenticating the user with the submitted username and password or triggers an error in case the authentication process fails.
+If the authentication is successful, the controller defined earlier will be executed.

 .. code-block:: json